swax/NAISYS/apps/supervisor/README.md

-# NAISYS Overlord
+# NAISYS Supervisor

 [← Back to main README](../../README.md)

 A management application for NAISYS agents that provides a monitoring interface and communication capabilities.
-NAISYS Overlord sits above the NAISYS database to provide visibility into how agents are working and enables communication with the agents.
+NAISYS Supervisor sits above the NAISYS database to provide visibility into how agents are working and enables communication with the agents.

 ## Overview

-NAISYS Overlord is a full-stack TypeScript application that consists of:
+NAISYS Supervisor is a full-stack TypeScript application that consists of:

 - **Frontend**: React application with Mantine UI components
 - **Backend**: Fastify server with SQLite databases